arniebradfo/Ajax-Boilerplate-Wordpress-Theme/readme.md

 		- make sure all comment classes are implemented properly

 ## NAVIGATION:
-	+ post pagination should:
-		* load the current posts or post link and put it into the same page nav element
 	+ research the history object api
 	+ add [pagination](https://codex.wordpress.org/Function_Reference/paginate_links) to comments and post archives
 	+ post next/previous links should: